September 15 - 17, 2017

 Four Percy Buchanan prizes of $100 each, plus travel expenses of up to $100, will be awarded for the best original graduate student research papers.
 Papers should be no longer than 35 pages double spaced including the bibliography.
 Students will have an opportunity to present winning papers at the conference.
 There is one prize for each of the four main AAS regions: China and Inner Asia, Northeast Asia, South Asia, and Southeast Asia.
 Graduate student winners have the opportunity to publish their papers in Studies on Asia.
 Papers will be reviewed by scholars in the appropriate field.

 Graduate and undergraduate students may compete for these prizes if they attend a college or university in the following states: Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, Oklahoma, South Dakota and Wisconsin.
 Papers become the property of MCAA and will not be returned.
 Decisions of the judges are final.
-When submitting your papers, please be sure to include your name, affiliation, email, and the address where you can be reached in the fall.
+No submissions will be allowed prior to the opening competitions.

 Submission requirements: Both nominees and nominators must be regular members of MCAA at the time of nomination.
 The nomination must be made in writing and should include a summary of the exemplary activities that make the nominee worthy of the award.